Abraham Lincoln (1924 film): Awards

 The movie won the Photoplay Medal of Honor for 1924 given out by Photoplay Magazine, the most prestigious American film award of its time.

-Preservation status
+Preservation

-Incomplete prints of the film, including some color-tinted and color-toned footage, exist in various film archives, including the National Film and Sound Archive and the Library of Congress.
+An abridged, two-reel version of Abraham Lincoln is held by the National Film and Sound Archive in Canberra.
+The incomplete print is on 35mm and is color-tinted and color-toned.
+As the film's original length was twelve reels, it is considered a lost film.